omerlux/IMDb-Map-Reduce-in-Erlang/README.md

  The main purpose of the project is to implement a map-reduce algorithm for iMDB.

- The data is taken from Kaggle and conatins ~85k records of movies.
+ The data is taken from [Kaggle](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset) and contains ~85k records of movies.
  In addition, we created a distributed machine which distributes the data from *master* node to *servers* node.
-Number of servers can be choose by the user.
+Number of servers can be chosen by the user.

  *clients* can be created in any computer/terminal and ask for different kinds of queries from the *master* node.
 The answer will be delivered from each *server* (which contains different records), to the *master* and then the master will group them into one result which will be sent back to the client.

-- ### Thechnical Overview:
+- ### Technical Overview:
+We built the system as the Disco-Project system supposed to be:
 <p style="height: 20px; overflow: hidden" align="center">
   <img src="https://disco.readthedocs.io/en/latest/_images/disco-arch.png">
 </p>